wendyoutwest/Algolia-info/improve-perf-ios.md

 ### Request strategy

-By default, a `Searcher` will launch a request every time you call `search(...)`.
-That's what you want, right?
+By default, a Searcher launches a request every time you call `search(...)`.

-Well, not always.
-When network conditions are bad, for example (high latency, poor bandwidth, packet loss...), the network may not be able to cope with as-you-type search, which could lead to a poor user experience.
+Note that when network conditions are bad, for example with high latency, poor bandwidth, or packet loss, the network may not be able to cope with as-you-type search, which leads to a poor user experience.

-That's why the `Searcher` class accepts an optional **strategy delegate** that, when provided, will take care of deciding how to perform searches.
+The `Searcher` class accepts an optional **strategy delegate** that takes care of deciding how to perform searches.
 This delegate can decide to drop requests, to throttle them, or even alter their metadata.

 #### Adaptive network